Diogenes2001/cs348-project/README.md

 The backend is in the `app.py` file and the frontend is in `hello-world/src/components/Pokedex.vue` and `hello-world/src/components/Profile.vue`.

+### **Pokemon Details**
+We support the following functionalities:
+- Pokemon stats
+- All possible moves the Pokemon can learn
+- Which Pokemon it can evolve into
+- Clicking on images on the Pokedex and Team pages to see the Pokemon's details

 ### **Users**

 We support the following functionalities: